boyter/boyter.org/content/posts/cost-of-integer-cast-in-go.md

 > To save you scrolling down, the answer is for a integer to integer cast it's as close to "free" as any other CPU operation.
 Intger to float is about 3x slower, but again for most things you can consider it free.

-I started by checking what the overhead of a logical & operation is.
+I started by checking what the overhead of a bitwise & operation is.
 Since this is almost free from a CPU point of view, taking a single operation.

 {{<highlight go>}}
-func BenchmarkLogicalAnd(b *testing.B) {
+func BenchmarkBitwiseAnd(b *testing.B) {
 	var x int
 	for i := 0; i < b.N; i++ {
-		x += i & i
+		x += i & 7
 	}
+	b.StopTimer()
 	fmt.Println(x)
 }
 {{</highlight>}}